The purpose of this page is to discuss the elements of a successful course proposal.

 syllabus builder.
 This will ensure that the syllabus requires the minimum set

 of expected elements.

-The following syllabus statements are optional.
+The use of Faculty Senate's approved syllabus statements located at the following website are optional: Syllabus Policies and Statements.
 However, if a statement is used,

-it must appear in the syllabus exactly as written in the corresponding document
+it must appear in the syllabus exactly as it is listed.
+Faculty may provide a link to the page itself in lieu of the statements themselves.

 Overlap with other units